Updated: 03/31/2018 | March 31st, 2018

-Located in western France near the Spanish border, this port city on the Garonne River attracts visitors year round with its food, wine, history, and charm.
+Located in western France near the Spanish border, this port city on the Garonne River attracts visitors year round with its food, vineyards, history, and special charm.

-In historical times, Bordeaux was a settlement of Celtic tribes.
-Later it became capital of Roman Aquitaine, flourishing especially during the 3rd century.
-In the late sixth century, the city reemerged as the seat of a county and an archdiocese within the Merovingian kingdom of the Franks.
-The city fell into obscurity as royal power waned in southern Gaul in the late seventh century.
+Bordeaux began as a settlement of Celtic tribes.
+Later it became the capital of Roman Aquitaine, flourishing especially during the 3rd century.
+In the late 6th century, the city reemerged as the seat of a county and an archdiocese within the Merovingian kingdom of the Franks.
+The city fell into obscurity as royal power waned in southern Gaul in the late 7th century.

 The 18th century was the golden age for Bordeaux.
 Many downtown buildings are from this period.
 Baron Haussmann used Bordeaux’s 18th century big-scale rebuilding as a model when he was asked by Emperor Napoleon III to transform Paris into a “modern” capital.

-All in all, the city has a long history, one especially related to wine.
-As a wine lover who still plans to one day do a wine tour of Europe, Bordeaux is a city I had long wanted to see.
+All in all, the city has a long history.
+As a wine lover who still plans to one day do a grand wine tour of Europe, Bordeaux is a city I had long wanted to see.
 I love Bordeaux wine, with its deep notes and heavy texture.
 It’s my favorite varietal in the world.

-My friend had promised me a fun weekend of eating, drinking, and sightseeing, and I was eager to do all three.
+My friend had promised me a weekend of eating, drinking, and sightseeing.
 In the end, we really only did the first two.
 There were no winery visits, no visit to tourist attractions, no strolling the city.
-Yet it was still fun to fall into the local pace of life.
+(Those would have to wait until my next visit.)

 The main industry and activity in Bordeaux is wine.
 With over thousands of hectares of vineyards and 9,000 wine-producing chateaus, there is always wine available.
 You can get anything from amazingly expensive wine to cheap bottles that won’t break the bank.
 But, remember you are in France, and the French love their wine.
-Even what they consider crap is still probably pretty damn good.
+Even what they consider crap is still probably pretty damn good by my standards.

-There is also the Old Town of Bordeaux, which is home to one of the largest 18th century architectural urban areas in all of Europe.
-Because of its amazing buildings and level of preservation, it has been added to the UNESCO World Heritage List.
+There are is home to one of the largest remaining 18th-century architectural urban areas in all of Europe.
 There is the Grand Théâtre that was built in 1780, which is truly beautiful.
-The infamous Cathédrale Saint-André de Bordeaux was consecrated by Pope Urban II in 1096 and was impressive to see, though the recent cleaning effort got rid of its old, Gothic charm.
-Nothing says Gothic like a little grime.
+There is the infamous Cathédrale Saint-André de Bordeaux, which was consecrated by Pope Urban II in 1096 and was impressive to see, though the recent cleaning effort got rid of its old, Gothic charm.
+Nothing says gothic like a little grime.